marina601/discover-malta/README.md

 #### Connect Heroku app to Github repository:

-- In heroku select the deploy tab.
+- In Heroku select the deploy tab.
-- Click github button.
+- Click GitHub button.
 - Enter the repository name and click search.
 - Select the relevant repository and click connect.